 As a small business owner, you’re resourceful and take pride in getting things done yourself.
-When just starting out these are essential characteristics.
-But as your business grows, so does the ‘to-do’ list with an ever-increasing number of tasks and responsibilities.
+When starting out these are essential characteristics.
+But as your business grows, so does the ‘to-do’ list, with an ever-increasing number of tasks and responsibilities.

-Most people go into business because they are great at something – no matter whether it is a trade, professional service, a baker or candlestick maker – very few people go into business because they love paperwork.
+Most people go into business because they are great at something.
+No matter whether it is a trade, professional service or baker, very few people go into business because they love paperwork.
 While it is possible to learn the basics of bookkeeping, your time is best spent on growing the business.

-After speaking with a lot of business owners, one of the big reasons that they don’t hire a bookkeeper is because they think that they are saving money by doing it themselves.
-My question to you then becomes … at what cost?
+I have spoken with a lot of business owners.
+One of the big reasons they don’t hire a bookkeeper is because they think they can save money by doing it themselves.
+My question to you then becomes – at what cost?

 What is the true cost of doing the bookkeeping yourself?
-How many hours are you working in that function?
+How many hours are you working on that each week?
 You probably don’t have enough time as it is because you are working in the operations of your business.
-Are there things falling through the cracks because as you get bigger or take on more clients, it just means more paperwork?
+What is falling through the cracks?
+As your business grows and you take on more clients, it means more paperwork.
 Is it taking up more time in your life than you can actually afford?

 Don’t take your time for granted.
-Time is the only asset you’ve got that cannot be replaced or topped up.
+Time is a valuable asset that you cannot replace or top up.

-Here’s a little exercise – start tracking how much time you spend on bookkeeping.
+Here’s a little exercise.
+Start tracking how much time you spend on bookkeeping.
 Then, identify how much your time is worth.
-Using those two numbers, figure out how much you are really spending on bookkeeping now!
+Using those two numbers, figure out how much you are really spending on bookkeeping.
 If you don’t know how much your time is worth, download this little worksheet to help you out.

 Or better yet track an entire day – download the Day In Your Life Worksheet here.

 Like many small business owners, when you first started out you might have had the time to look after every part of the business.
-You are probably used to always being the first point of contact – but if you’re getting bogged down in the basics and if you are the one doing everything, then you won’t be able to grow your business in a sustainable way.
-Worse still, if you stop working – then everything stops.
+You are probably used to always being the first point of contact.
+But if you’re getting bogged down doing everything, then you won’t be able to grow your business in a sustainable way.
+Worse still, if you stop working, then everything stops.

 Despite what you might think, bookkeeping is actually one of the easier functions in business to delegate or outsource.

-So let’s look at the 5 signs that it is time that you need a bookkeeper in your business:
+So let’s look at the 5 signs that it’s time that you need a bookkeeper in your business.

 1. No time for your core business

 There’s only so much that you can squeeze into a single day.
-Now your core business is that thing that you do that makes you money.
+Now your core business is that thing you do that makes you money.
 When you are growing you need to focus on what you do best.
-If you’re spending a large part of your time recording transactions and managing paperwork, that is not contributing to the growth of the business.
-Or even worse, if you are sitting up till late in the night doing paperwork or trying to squeeze it in on the weekend, that’s a clear sign you need some help.
+If you’re spending a large part of your time managing paperwork, you’re not contributing to the growth of the business.
+Even worse, if you are sitting up at night or doing paperwork on the weekend, that’s a clear sign you need some help.

-Doing the books shouldn’t keep you away from working ON your business.
-Having a good bookkeeper means your books are in order, they are accurate and they can provide real-time data from which you can make decisions about the business.
+Doing the books shouldn’t keep you from working ON your business.
+Having a good bookkeeper means your books are accurate and in order.
+They can provide real-time data from which you can make decisions about your business.